textpattern/textpattern.github.io/tags/if-article-image.md

 </txp:if_article_image>
 ```

-Checks an article image exists, then uses @<txp:images>@ with @limit="1"@ to display that image (because the @<txp:images>@ tag takes the article image as a first priority).
+Checks an article image exists, then uses `<txp:images>` with `limit="1"` to display that image (because the `<txp:images>` tag takes the article image as a first priority).
 Uses the TimThumb script to proportionately resize a 640px wide version of the image automatically, and keep a cached version of the resized image for future visitors.

-Other tags used: "images":images, "image_info":image-info, "image_url":image-url, "site_url":site-url.
+Other tags used: [images](images), "image_info":image-info, "image_url":image-url, "site_url":site-url.

 ## Genealogy